kylecorry31/Trail-Sense-Earth-Model/README.md

-# Trail-Sense-Temperature-Model
+# Trail-Sense-Earth-Model
-A temperature model generator for Trail Sense.
+A generator for Trail Sense which generates Earth models such as historic temperatures and geoids.

 # Using CRU
-1. Extract .dat files from https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.07/ into the datfiles folder
+1. Extract .dat files from https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.07/ into the source folder
-2. Update the Input section of the cru-parser.py script with the dates, datapoint type, and scale of the data (ex.
+2. Update the Input section of the parse-cru.py script with the dates, datapoint type, and scale of the data (ex.
 C x 10), run the script
-3. Update the Input section of the convert-images.py script to match the data (ex. tmn, tmx as data_point types and 2 degrees per pixel), run the script
+3. Update the Input section of the convert-images-monthly.py script to match the data (ex. tmn, tmx as data_point types and 2 degrees per pixel), run the script
 4. Images will appear in the output directory

 # Using MERRA-2
 1. Add a text file titled "nasa-credentials.txt" to the root directory.
 The first line is your username, the second line is your password for the NASA GESDISC data server.
-2. Update the Input section of the merra2-downloader.py script to match the data you want to retrieve (ex.
+2. Update the Input section of the download-merra2.py script to match the data you want to retrieve (ex.
 T2MMIN, T2MMAX), run the script
-3. Update the Input section of the merra2-parser.py script to match the downloaded data (ex.
+3. Update the Input section of the parse-merra2.py script to match the downloaded data (ex.
 T2MMIN, T2MMAX), run the script
-4. Update the Input section of the convert-images.py script to match the data (ex.
+4. Update the Input section of the convert-images-monthly.py script to match the data (ex.
 T2MMIN, T2MMAX as data_point types and 2 and 1.6 degrees per pixel for latitude and longitude respectively), run the script
 5. Images will appear in the output directory

 # Credits